top of page

 .

 Geiger, V., Beswick, K., Fielding, J., Scheiner, T., Kaiser, G., Goos, M., & Fernandez, K. (2024).
 Capturing snapshots of teachers’ critical mathematical thinking noticing capabilities in the context of mathematical modelling tasks.
-Paper to be presented at the 15th International Congress on Mathematical Education (TSG 3.4: Mathematical applications and modelling in mathematics education).
+Paper presented at the 15th International Congress on Mathematical Education (TSG 3.4: Mathematical applications and modelling in mathematics education).
 Sydney, Australia.

 2023